-- "Advanced Intellectual Property Law," Patentable Subject Matter In and Out of the U.S., webcast, National Business Institute, December 2014.
+- "Advanced Intellectual Property Law," Patentable Subject Matter In and Out of the U.S., National Business Institute, Webinar, December 2014

-- "Advanced Intellectual Property Law," The Current State and Developments in Divided and Indirect Infringement Law, webcast, National Business Institute, December 2014.
+- "Advanced Intellectual Property Law," The Current State and Developments in Divided and Indirect Infringement Law, National Business Institute, Webinar, December 2014

-- "Advanced Intellectual Property Law," Roundup of 2014 Supreme Court Patent Cases Regarding Indefiniteness, Claim Construction, Award of Attorney Fees, Licensee Challenges and Their Fallout, webcast, National Business Institute, December 2014.
+- "Advanced Intellectual Property Law," Roundup of 2014 Supreme Court Patent Cases Regarding Indefiniteness, Claim Construction, Award of Attorney Fees, Licensee Challenges and Their Fallout, National Business Institute, Webinar, December 2014

 - "Advertising Law Crash Course for Craft Breweries," Craft Brewing Business, August 16, 2017.